-This section provides an overview of device bus operations.
-The on-chip Write State Machine (WSM) manages all erase and program algorithms.
+This section provides an overview of device operations.
+The on-chip Write State Machine (WSM) manages all block-erase and word-program algorithms.
 The system CPU provides control of all insystem read, write, and erase operations of the device via the system bus.